What is the difference between primary and secondary vaginismus?

 Yet, reluctant partners often begin to change when they perceive that progress is beginning to take place, so we encourage patients to move forward with treatment regardless of negative partner attitudes.
 Active progress stirs hopefulness; many partners become more willing to get involved later.

-In some cases professional counseling may be required to work through upset and disappointment.
-And, partners need grace and understanding as well.
+In some cases professional counseling may be required to work through upset feelings and disappointment; and partners need grace and understanding as well.
 If your partner is apathetic, pushes too hard, makes mistakes, or does not listen to implicit instructions, he may need your forgiveness, additional encouragement, communication, and more chances to improve.

-Even with a wholly unsupportive or frustrating partner, most patients become more confident and stronger in themselves through program completion, benefiting all aspects of their life.
+Even with a wholly unsupportive or frustrating partner, most patients become more confident and stronger in themselves through program completion, benefiting all aspects of their lives.